syseleven/grav-docs-metakube/pages/03.Tutorials/11.manage-worker-nodes-via-cli/default.en.md

 CLUSTER_NAME=$(kubectl config current-context)
 ```

 Afterwards run the following commands.
-You most likely do not need to change any
-of the remaining variables:
+You most likely do not need to change any of the remaining variables

 ```bash
 OPERATING_SYSTEM="ubuntu"